Building a Sustainable Future is our mantra.

 Our team are passionate about civil engineering and engage with local schools, colleges, and universities to promote the work we do in order to communicate the appeal of a career within the construction industry.

-I & H Brown are delighted to announce that we have secured our latest project with Chivas Brothers …
+I & H Brown are excited to announce that we have secured a contract with SPEN …